-This course will cover a wide variety of topics dealing with Internet development including HTTP, HTML5, CSS, JavaScript, PHP, and MySQL.
+This course will cover a wide variety of topics dealing with Internet development including HTTP, HTML5, cascading style sheets, JavaScript, PHP, and MySQL.
 The Apache web server and Linux OS will be the primarily platform used.
 Prerequisite: COMP 170 or 150/151.